 4.2.
-Functions of Director
+Functions

 - 4.2.1.
 Long range planning for the Neuroscience Program and Unit involving matters of graduate and undergraduate student training. - 4.2.2.
 Serve as administrative liaison between the Neuroscience Program and Unit and the departments, colleges and other graduate and undergraduate programs of Michigan State University. - 4.2.3.
-Generally be present at meetings of academic governance bodies in the unit. - 4.2.4.
+The director shall generally be present at meetings of academic governance bodies in the unit. - 4.2.4.
 Prepare annual budget requests and supervise budget expenditures for the Neuroscience Program and Unit. - 4.2.5.
 Provide, within limits of the budget, adequate supporting services (e.g., secretarial, financial management, infrastructure, program announcements). - 4.2.6.
+Oversee faculty hiring and facilitate partnerships with departments to provide laboratory space and tenure homes for unit faculty.

+4.2.7.
+Annual Performance Reviews

-Oversee faculty hiring and facilitate partnerships with departments to provide laboratory space and tenure homes for unit faculty. - 4.2.7.
-Be familiar with all relevant university and college policies concerning faculty performance and evaluation and space allocation. - 4.2.8.
+- 4.2.7.1.
+The director shall be familiar with all relevant university and college policies concerning faculty performance and evaluation and space allocation.
+Written documentation of the meeting shall be given to the faculty member and kept on file. - 4.2.7.2.
 Provide annual performance reviews for Neuroscience Unit faculty and academic staff holding full time appointments in the Neuroscience Unit.
-Performance reviews will be done based on evaluations and recommendations of a peer-review committee as described in the Neuroscience Reappointment Promotion and Tenure procedure document. - 4.2.9.
-Provide annual performance reviews for faculty jointly appointed in the Neuroscience Unit tenure granting departments.
-Performance reviews will be done based on evaluations and recommendations of a Neuroscience peer-review committee as described in the Neuroscience Reappointment Promotion and Tenure
+Performance reviews will be done based on evaluations and recommendations of a peer-review committee as described in the Neuroscience Reappointment Promotion and Tenure procedure document.

-- procedure document and by a peer-review committee of the tenure home department.
-Final reviews and recommendations by the Director will be done in collaboration with the Chairs of the tenure-granting departments. - 4.2.10.
-Provide annual performance reviews for Neuroscience Unit faculty and academic staff.
-Reviews of academic staff will be done in collaboration with the Undergraduate or Graduate Program Directors as appropriate. - 4.2.11.
-Provide annual performance reviews of Neuroscience Program and Unit office staff. - 4.2.12.
-Provide promotion and tenure recommendations to the College of Natural Science Dean for faculty wholly or jointly appointed in the Neuroscience Unit.
-Promotion and tenure recommendations will be made after evaluation of the candidate's Form D and associated materials by the Neuroscience Unit Promotion and Tenure Committee (see Reappointment, Promotion and Tenure procedure document).
-Reappointment, promotion and tenure recommendations for jointly appointed faculty will be done in collaboration with the Chairs of the tenure-granting departments. - 4.3.
-Appointment and Review of Director - 4.3.1.
-The NEU Faculty Advisory Committee must schedule a meeting with the Dean to review College of Natural Science policies and formulate specific procedures for selection of the director. - 4.3.2.
+- 4.2.7.3.
+Provide annual performance reviews for faculty appointed in the Neuroscience Program. - 4.2.7.4.
+Provide annual performance reviews of Neuroscience Program office staff.

+4.3.
+Appointment and Review

+- 4.3.1.
+The NEU Faculty Advisory Committee must schedule a meeting with the Dean to review NatSci policies and formulate specific procedures for selection of the director. - 4.3.2.
 In accordance with the Bylaws of Michigan State University, the Director shall be subject to a regular review at an interval not to exceed five years.
 The director shall be consulted by the College of Natural Science Dean concerning his/her desire and willingness to continue.
-If so, the NEU Faculty Advisory Council must schedule a meeting with the Dean to review College of Natural Science policies and formulate specific procedures for the periodic review of the Director. - 4.3.3.
+If so, the NEU Faculty Advisory Council must schedule a meeting with the Dean to review NatSci policies and formulate specific procedures for the periodic review of the Director. - 4.3.3.
 Upon recommendation of the College of Natural Science Dean that a new Director be found, or upon retirement or departure of the Director, a new Director shall be appointed in accordance with 4.3.1.
 The FAC will serve in an advisory capacity to the College of Natural Science Dean in the selection of a new director. - 4.3.4.
 In the event that the Director is unable to perform the Director's duties for an extended period of time (e.g., sabbatical or medical leave), the Graduate Program Director will serve as the Acting Director until a new Director is appointed.